 North Bay Beaches

-Explore the Kate Pace Way by Trike or Bike
+Explore the Kate Pace Way

 Explore the scenic Kate Pace Way, a paved multi-use trail that stretches from North Bay’s waterfront all the way to Callander.
 The popular trails celebrates Olympic skier Kate Pace and is also designated as part of the Trans Canada Trail.